dylanrubini/dylanrubini.github.io/_pages/about.md

 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

+profile:
+  align: right
+  image: rings.jpg
+  image_circular: false # crops the image to make it circular
+  more_info:

 news: true # includes a list of news items
 latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"